-Offered in chassis that have from three to 10 plug-in slots, Cisco Catalyst 4500-E Series switches with Supervisor 8-E can support up to 384 10/100/1000 Ethernet access ports, up to 192 1GE fiber fiber ports, 96 10-Gigabit Ethernet fiber ports, and eight 10GE uplinks.
-The Catalyst 4500-E Supervisor Engine 8-E provides as much as 928 Gbps of wired throughput for each system and as much as 20 Gbps of wireless termination performance.
-50 wireless access points and 2000 wireless clients can be supported per chassis, and up to 250 APs and 4000 wireless users can be supported in a dual-switch deployment without a separate wireless controller.
+Offered in chassis that have from three to 10 plug-in slots, Cisco Catalyst 4500-E Series switches with Supervisor 8-E can handle as many as 384 1-Gigabit Ethernet ports, up to 192 Gigabit Ethernet fiber fiber ports, 96 10GE fiber ports, and eight 10-Gigabit Ethernet uplink ports.
+Cisco's Supervisor Engine 8-E delivers as much as 928 Gbps of wired throughput per system and as much as 20 Gbps of wireless termination performance.
+50 Wi-Fi access points and 2000 wireless users can be handled per switch, and 250 APs and 4000 wireless users can be managed in a two-switch installation without requiring a standalone wireless controller.

-Catalyst 4500-X Switches
+Catalyst 4500-X Series Switches

-Cisco Catalyst 6500 and Cisco Catalyst 6800 Series Switches
+Catalyst 6500 and Catalyst 6800 Series Switches

-Catalyst 6500-E Switches
+Catalyst 6500-E Series Switches

-The high-end Catalyst 6513-E has a 19 rack unit, 13-slot form factor and offers up to 180 Gbps of bandwidth per slot, providing a system bandwidth of up to 4 Tbps.
-A VSS configuration can handle up to 8 Tbps of switching bandwidth.
-The Cisco Catalyst 6513-E switch supports up to 529 10/100/1000 Ethernet connections, up to 534 Gigabit Ethernet fiber ports, up to 180 10GE connections, and up to 44 40GE ports.
+The top-of-the-line Cisco Catalyst 6513-E switch has a 19RU, 13-slot chassis and can deliver 180 Gbps of bandwidth on each slot, with a system bandwidth as high as 4 Tbps.
+A VSS configured system can handle 8 Tbps of bandwidth.
+The Cisco Catalyst 6513-E switch can support up to 529 10/100/1000 Ethernet ports, up to 534 1GE fiber ports, 180 10-Gigabit Ethernet access ports, and 44 40GE access ports.

-Catalyst 6800 Switches
+Catalyst 6800 Series Switches

-Cisco's Catalyst 6800 Series switches are campus backbone switches designed to provide optimal 10/40/100 GE support.
-The Catalyst 6880-X switch is a fixed, small form factor switch for Ethernet aggregation designed for small or medium-size campus backbones.
-The 6880-X supports up to 2 Tbps bandwidth and features four slots for plug-in port cards.
-The top port concentration on one chassis is 80 10/100/1000 Ethernet connections or 10-Gigabit Ethernet ports or up to 20 40GE connections.
-With Cisco's Virtual Switching System, a two-chassis system can provide 4 Tbps switching performance and handle up to 158 10/100/1000 Ethernet access ports or 10-Gigabit Ethernet ports or up to 20 40-Gigabit Ethernet connections.
+Catalyst 6800 switches are programmable core switches designed to deliver best-of-breed 10/40/100 GE services.
+The Cisco Catalyst 6880-X switch is a fixed-configuration, small form factor platform for high-density Ethernet designed for small or midsize campus cores.
+The 6880-X switch supports as much as 2 Tbps bandwidth and includes four slots for port cards.
+The maximum port density per chassis is 80 1 Gigabit Ethernet ports or 10GE access ports or up to 20 40GE ports.
+Configured with Cisco's Virtual Switching System, these switches can provide 4 Tbps throughput and handle as many as 158 1 Gigabit Ethernet connections or 10-Gigabit Ethernet access ports or up to 20 40-Gigabit Ethernet ports.

-The modular Catalyst 6807-XL switch comes in a 10-rack-unit form factor with 7 slots and accepts existing Supervisor Engine 2T cards and modules.
-(Two slots are for the Supervisor Engine and five are for modules.)
-The Cisco Catalyst 6807-XL offers up to 880 Gbps of switching bandwidth per slot and 11.4 Tbps of full-duplex switching performance while providing up to 240 1 Gigabit Ethernet access ports or 1GE fiber connections, up to 80 10GE connections or up to 20 40-Gigabit Ethernet access ports. an 6807-XL system with Cisco's Virtual Switching System can support 22.8 Tbps of switching bandwidth, 480 10/100/1000 Ethernet connections or Gigabit Ethernet fiber connections, 160 10-Gigabit Ethernet ports or 40 40GE access ports.
+The modular Cisco Catalyst 6807-XL switch comes in a 10 RU form factor that has 7 slots and accepts existing Supervisor Engine 2T line cards and service modules.
+(Two slots are reserved for the Supervisor Engine and five are for expansion modules.)
+The Catalyst 6807-XL can deliver as much as 880 Gbps of switching capacity on each slot and a total of 11.4 Tbps of full-duplex switching throughput while providing up to 240 1 Gigabit Ethernet connections or Gigabit Ethernet fiber ports, 80 10-Gigabit Ethernet access ports or 20 40GE access ports.
+A two-chassis 6807-XL system configured with VSS is capable of supporting 22.8 Tbps of switching bandwidth, 480 1 Gigabit Ethernet access ports or Gigabit Ethernet fiber connections, up to 160 10GE ports or 40 40-Gigabit Ethernet ports.

-Catalyst Express 500 Family
+Catalyst Express 500 Family of Switches

 Cisco Catalyst 2940 Switch